1st Edition

 The book covers the exploitation of computational models for effectively developing and managing large-scale wireless communication systems.
 The goal is to create and establish computational models for seamless human interaction and efficient decision-making in beyond 5G wireless systems.

 Computational Modeling and Simulation of Advanced Wireless Communication Systems looks to create and establish computational models for seamless human interaction and efficient decision-making in the beyond 5G wireless systems.
 This book presents the design and development of several computational modeling techniques and their applications in wireless communication systems.
-The book examines shortcomings and limitations of the existing computational models and offers solutions to revamp the traditional architecture toward addressing the vast network issues in wireless systems.
-The book addresses the need to design efficient computational and simulation models to address several issues, such as interference, pathloss, delay, traffic outage, etc., in wireless communication systems.
-It discusses how theoretical, mathematical and experimental results are integrated for optimal system performance to enhance the quality of service for mobile subscribers.
+It examines shortcomings and limitations of the existing computational models and offers solutions to revamp the traditional architecture toward addressing the vast network issues in wireless systems.
+The book addresses the need to design efficient computational and simulation models to address several issues in wireless communication systems, such as interference, pathloss, delay, traffic outage, and so forth.
+It discusses how theoretical, mathematical, and experimental results are integrated for optimal system performance to enhance the quality of service for mobile subscribers.

-The book is intended for industry and academic researchers, scientists, and engineers in the fields of ICTs it is structured to present a practical guide to wireless communication engineers, IT practitioners, and students.
+Further, the book is intended for industry and academic researchers, scientists, and engineers in the fields of wireless communications and ICTs.
+It is structured to present a practical guide to wireless communication engineers, IT practitioners, researchers, students, and other professionals.

 Wasswa Shafik